pablofac2/GSM-Alarm-ESP-12F/README.md

 ## Pending

+- New siren property to emit a beep when arming or disarming
 - Add AutoReArmDelaySecs (when the alarm was fired and not rearmed manually and the zones are not activated)
 - on AlarmLoop() test if it was read too recently, skip this read
 - On wifi a text box to send sms wo sending sms